readthedocs/blog/tips-for-getting-your-next-developer-job.rst

 .. figure:: img/2019-facebook-job-opening.png
    :alt: A Facebook job post on LinkedIn with almost 300 applications in 2 weeks

-   That's almost 300 applications in 2 weeks on just on one of the job sites where this is posted.
+   That's almost 300 applications in 2 weeks on just one of the job sites where this is posted.

 When applying, go deep not wide